-For that indicator, The World Bank provides data for South Korea from 1990 to 2013.
-The average value for South Korea during that period was 2.48 percent with a minumum of 1.77 percent in 1990 and a maximum of 3.1 percent in 2013.
+For that indicator, The World Bank provides data for South Korea from 1990 to 2017.
+The average value for South Korea during that period was 2.53 percent with a minimum of 1.72 percent in 1990 and a maximum of 3.08 percent in 2012.

 Definition: The share of world exports equals the exports of a particular country as percent of the total exports of all countries around the world.
 Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current U.S. dollars.